magicalbob/vagrant_kubernetes/README.md

 Sets up a cluster of vagrant nodes, then uses `kubespray` to install a k8s cluster on them.

 Script `Vagrant_Kubernetes_Setup.sh` co-odinates eveything.
 Script `run_vagrant_kubernetes.sh` runs it as a background job and logs the output to `./vagrant_kubernetes.log`.
-To set up everything just run `run_vagrant_kubernetes.sh`, wait a while (for message `Script Vagrant_Kubernetes_Setup.sh.new has finished` to appear in the log file) then run `vagrant ssh node1` to access the 1st control node.
+To set up everything just run `run_vagrant_kubernetes.sh`, wait a while (for message `Script Vagrant_Kubernetes_Setup.sh has finished` to appear in the log file) then run `vagrant ssh node1` to access the 1st control node.
 When finished (after exiting the node), simply run `vagrant destroy -f` to get rid of the k8s cluster.

 Just use `vagrant destroy -f` once you're finished with the cluster.